 We need more research to confirm links between fasting and women’s hormones, but so far, results are promising.[1]

 For personalized guidance on intermittent fasting and its effects on hormones, consider taking our quiz to determine the best approach for your unique needs.
-SIMPLE’s experts are here to support you on your journey to better health and well-being.
+Simple’s experts are here to support you on your journey to better health and well-being.

 Frequently asked questions about intermittent fasting and women’s hormones